sabi-31/My_Perfect_Arch-linux/README.md

 pacman -Sy archlinux-keyring
 pacstrap -K /mnt base base-devel linux linux-firmware amd-ucode cryptsetup btrfs-progs dosfstools posix util-linux networkmanager sudo openssh vim reflector rsync arch-install-scripts xdg-user-dirs
 ```
+> Some of these packages are mandatory, others are essential.
+You can lookup what they do in case you're curious.

 <br><br>